spitemim/spitemim/README.md

 ## MOVING AWAY FROM GITHUB

-As Github is now a Microshit product, I'm not going to use it, outside of contributing to projects hosted on Github.
+As Github is now a Microsoft product, I'm not going to use it, outside of contributing to projects hosted on Github.

+My actively maintained repos that were once mirrored on this site are now private.
+They are still accessible through my Codeberg and git server.

 Wanna check out my personal projects?